 I travelled over a week through the country from its capital Ulaanbaatar to the very south of the Gobi desert, I experienced some things I didn’t expect before I travelled to Mongolia.
 I feel that those astonishing experiences hold the key to the beauty of the country therefor I share my experiences with you.

 What do you think travel in Mongolia will be like?
+Make sure to read the things to know before you go.

 1. Experience Ulaanbaatar